GHogChi/search-repos/README.md

 # search-repos: PoC for integrated test automation

 ### Overview
+(See doc/Overview.png - markdown plugin won't load it.)

 Focussing on two aspects of the GitHub API for searching repositories, this project does not attempt to be exhaustive but to provide a library of support